suetanvil/udeck/README.txt

 Command-line Options
 ====================

-udeck.pl can take two arguments.
-Both need to appear before the program being run (if any).
+udeck.pl can take a number of arguments.
+All need to appear before the program being run (if any).
 They are:

+    --backtrace     -- If given, errors will (often) print out a backtrace, possibly with some performance
+                       overhead.

     --dump-expr     -- Print the expansion(s) of all expressions being evaluated.

+    --show-perl     -- Print out the Perl code each expression is compiled to.

+In addition, the following arguments are available, at least for now.
+They are mostly intended to aid the development of udeck.pl and are likely to change.
+Nonetheless, for completeness, the are:

     --no-lib        -- Do not load the default system library (Lang) on startup.

-Both of these are only useful for debugging udeck.
+Deck will probably not work with this set anymore.

+    --flush         -- Disable output buffering.
+(Sets $| to 1).

+    --xxxxx         -- Is silently ignored.
+This is only ever used in a test case.

 Testing
 =======

 The directory 'tests' contains a set of regression tests.
-The shell script 'runtests.sh' executes them and compares the results with the expected results.
-This is done with a simple 'diff' against a file containing the results of a previous run.
+The Perl script alltests.pl executes them and compares the results with the expected results.
+This is done with a simple comparison against a file containing the results of a previous run.

 Documentation